 The rebalance of Shadow Pokémon rescued from Team GO Rocket make them excellent glass cannons.
 Not only are their stats boosted, but during special events, it's possible to change their moves with TMs.
 If you happen to have Shadow versions of the following Pokémon with the right moveset, they will work very well in this Raid:

-Note: Shadow Machamp and Shadow Entei outperform all of the best, non-Mega counters.
-Likewise, Shadow Arcanine, Shadow Magmortar, and Shadow Mewtwo all perform at the same level as the Pokémon in the best counters list.
-If you are able to coordinate the use of either Mega Charizard X, Mega Charizard Y, and/or Mega Houndoom, they will boost all Fire type attackers on the field, making Shadow Moltres and Shadow Charizard far more competitive.
+Note: Shadow Machamp, Shadow Entei, and Shadow Moltres outperform all of the best, non-Mega counters.
+If you are able to coordinate the use of either Mega Charizard X, Mega Charizard Y, and/or Mega Houndoom, they will boost all Fire type attackers on the field, making Fire types more competitive.

-How many players does it take to beat Cobalion?
+How many players does it take to beat Cobalion in Pokémon Go?

 While it is technically possible for just two top level Trainers with excellent counters to take on Cobalion, if you're not bringing Mega Evolved Pokémon, Shadow Pokémon, or are just lower level, you may need as many as five.
 Weather Conditions that may play into the battle include: